 The M.S. in Economic Crime Forensics is designed to address the need for students skilled in detection, prevention, and litigation support of economic crime.
 The curriculum combines theory with practice through evaluation of economic crime cases.
 Students assess real-world situations, estimate risk mitigation, and prepare evidence to support causation.
 Each course is designed to formulate the relevant theory and devise practical application of theory through evaluation of relevant case studies, evaluation and analysis of computer software products and data, and justification of research areas related to economic crime.

 A foundation course may be required based on the student’s background and elective track.

 MBA 615 Managerial and Financial Accounting

-All students must complete the nine core courses for the degree.
+All students must complete the twelve core courses for the degree.

 ECF 601 Fraud Examination: Principles and Practice

 ECF 636 Occupational Fraud